 I wanted something in the middle of the wreath and I searched Jo-Ann high and low for just the right center piece.
 When I saw this “G” I knew I had it!

 I’m absolutely thrilled with how my Halloween wreath turned out.
-I also love how easy it is to make for any holiday.
+I also love how easy it is to make for any holiday by simply changing out the fabrics.